gilles437/Lending-on-Fuse/README.md

 - Supra Oracle : The contract uses the [Push Oracle](https://docs.supra.com/docs/data-feeds/decentralized) of Supra to fetch real time price feeds.
 - Hardhat: Hardhat is the development environment, asset pipeline, and testing framework for developing smart contracts.
 - Hardhat Network: Hardhat Network is used as blockchain for local testing and automatic testing.
-- An integrated "Mock Price" interface that allows to run full scenario with chai scripting, by just running ```npx hardhat test```.
+- An integrated "Mock Price" interface that allows to run full tests with complex scenario with chai scripting, by just running ```npx hardhat test```.
 - React: React 18 is the front end framework used to ensure flexible user interaction.
 - Metamask.
 - Switch network to Fuse button.